RainDrops88/EMMMAT25501_PTO2505_A_Emmanuel_Mathonsi_JSL02/README.md

 ## Overview

-This project involves implementing a JavaScript-based task entry system where users can input two tasks with complete details, ensuring data consistency and validation.
+This project is continuation from Kanban Board UI Implementation.
+It involves implementing a JavaScript-based task entry system where users can input two tasks with complete details, ensuring data consistency and validation.
 The system will guide users through entering valid task titles, descriptions, and statuses, enforcing correct formatting while maintaining code clarity and maintainability.

 ## Tools